 ‘Allied Health’ is a term that refers to the variety of professionals in the health and wellbeing field who work together with the teachers to help students achieve their potential.
-At EGSS, our Allied Health team consists of two Speech Pathologists (Deb Roberts and Andrea Hewett), an Occupational Therapist (Carolyn Taylor), a Psychologist (Lauren Short) and an Allied Health assistant (Hailee Sabell).
+At EGSS, our Allied Health team consists of two Speech Pathologists (Deb Roberts and Kirbie Ritchie), an Occupational Therapist (soon to be appointed) and Psychologist (Lauren Short).

 The Allied Health team at EGSS work within the classroom.
 They collaborate as a team to identify each student’s physical, cognitive, psychological, sensory and linguistic needs then develop strategies, alongside the teachers, to fully develop their academic, learning and social skills within the classroom.

 The team supports teachers to modify their daily programs so they can support their students to develop in all areas while participating in general classroom activities.
 They work with small groups within a classroom, tailoring a program that is administered by the teacher or by the Educational Assistants within the classroom that best suits the students.
 Allied Health also assists with developing an Individualised Education Program (IEP) that is tailored to the specific needs of the students.

 Allied Health run or support a variety of programs to help students develop specific skills independently including:

 - Daily Living skills: helping students to learn to wash their hands, take a shower, dress or undress, brush their teeth, or toilet independently.